astroumd/lmtoy/docs/wishlist.md

 * RFI blanking

-* Add a time column to the SpecFile
+* Add a time column to the SpecFile (maybe the proposed --sample can solve this too)

 * Masking file with more flexible filtering:
   - by pixel number